GauthierE/interval-replacement/README.md

 ## Background

-In topological data analysis, the pipeline is the following:
+In topological data analysis, the usual pipeline is the following:
 1. Geometric data
 2. Filtered simplicial complexes (obtained by a choice of filtration)
 3. Persistence module M (obtained by a choice of homology functor)